HaskellEmbedded/HaskellEmbedded.github.io/drafts/slides_cincyfp_20150609/Slides.md

 The official definition: "Atom is a Haskell EDSL for designing hard realtime embedded software.
 Based on guarded atomic actions (similar to STM), Atom enables highly concurrent programming without the need for mutex locking.
 In addition, Atom performs compile-time task scheduling and generates code with deterministic execution time and constant memory use, simplifying the process of timing verification and memory consumption in hard realtime applications.
 Without mutex locking and run-time task scheduling, Atom eliminates the need and overhead of RTOSes for many embedded applications."

 Short version:
-Atom is a *synchronous language*: One specifies rules that apply on specific clock ticks, and all state changes are atomic.
+Atom is a *synchronous language*: One specifies rules that apply on specific clock ticks, and all rules are atomic.
 Feed a specification into Atom, and Atom generates fairly bulletproof, deterministic C code.

 # Imaginary Atom scenario